-We’ve put together 5 tips for effective 1 on 1 meetings with your SDRs.
+We’ve updated 5 tips from a panel of experts for effective 1 on 1 meetings with your SDRs.
 As a Sales or SDR manager, you need to keep track of what your SDR team is up to.

 The performance of the SDR team is one of the main success factors in a company.
 So it’s crucial to keep track of their workload.